 Ryan Mason (29y, 312d)

-Following the sacking of José Mourinho, Tottenham gave the reigns to former midfielder Ryan Mason as caretaker manager for the remaining six matches of the 2020-21 Premier League season.
+Following the sacking of José Mourinho, Tottenham gave the reins to former midfielder Ryan Mason as caretaker manager for the remaining six matches of the 2020-21 Premier League season.

-Spurs won the match 2-1 thanks to goals from Gareth Bale and Son Heung-Min – the latter a former teammate of Mason’s at the club.
-In fact, Mason named four players in the starting XI who he played alongside during his own Premier League career, playing with Hugo Lloris (49 times), Eric Dier (44), Toby Alderweireld (22) and Son (14); he never actually played alongside Bale in the Premier League but did feature with – and replace as a substitute – the Welshman in the UEFA Europa League in 2012-13.
+Spurs won Mason’s first match 2-1 thanks to goals from Gareth Bale and Son Heung-min – both former teammates of Mason’s at the club.
+Mason named four players in the starting XI whom he played alongside during his own Premier League career: Hugo Lloris (49 times), Eric Dier (44), Toby Alderweireld (22) and Son (14); he never actually played alongside Bale in the Premier League but did feature with – and replace as a substitute – the Welshman in the UEFA Europa League in 2012-13.

-Mason went on to manage six league games overall for Spurs in this spell, securing four wins with one coming against the next Spurs manager: 2-0 versus Nuno Espírito Santo’s Wolves’ side.
-Tottenham scored 14 goals in these six matches, with only Manchester City (16) scoring more over the period that Mason led Spurs from the dugout.
+Mason went on to manage six league games overall for Spurs in this spell, securing four wins with one coming against the next Spurs manager in a 2-0 victory over Nuno Espírito Santo’s Wolves’.
+Tottenham scored 14 goals in these six matches, with only Manchester City (16) scoring more over the period that Mason led Spurs from the dugout for the first time.

 Attilio Lombardo (32y, 67d)

-His first game in charge of the Eagles came in a 3-1 defeat to Aston Villa at Villa Park in March 1998, with Lombardo just 32 years, 67 days old.
-He was just the second Italian to manage a Premier League game, after Gianluca Vialli became the first a month earlier at fellow London club Chelsea.
+Lombardo’s first game in charge of the Eagles came in a 3-1 defeat at Aston Villa in March 1998, with the coach just 32 years, 67 days old.
+He was only the second Italian to manage a Premier League game after Gianluca Vialli became the first a month earlier at fellow London club Chelsea.

-Upon being appointed, it was clear that Lombardo didn’t foresee a long-term role in the position, stating, “I am looking forward to the challenge, but my intention is not to remain as player-manager.
+Upon being appointed, it was clear Lombardo didn’t foresee a long-term role in the position, stating: “I am looking forward to the challenge, but my intention is not to remain as player-manager.
 This is a temporary measure and hopefully we will have a new manager taking over so I can go back to being a player, even if Palace are relegated.”
-Luckily for him, it was a quickfire experience.
+Luckily for him, it was a short experience.

 Chris Coleman (32y, 313d)

-When Chris Coleman was handed the caretaker manager role at Fulham in April 2003, the West London side were in danger of dropping out of the Premier League with just two places between them and the relegation zone.
-Jean Tigana had just been sacked following a run of three successive defeats without scoring a goal, but 32-year-old Coleman helped steer them clear of the relegation zone.
+When Chris Coleman was handed the caretaker manager role at Fulham in April 2003, the west London side were in danger of dropping out of the Premier League with just two places between them and the relegation zone.
+Jean Tigana had just been sacked following a run of three successive defeats without scoring a goal, but 32-year-old Coleman helped steer them clear of the bottom three.